 The first thing that everyone should know about pruning is that much like a bad haircut a botched pruning job will grow out eventually.
 It’s unlikely that a person will kill a plant with poor pruning.
 It may look really bad for a while, but it won’t die.

 The chances of getting the job done right are improved if you use good, sharp tools, make a clean cut and consider the growth habit of the plant.
-And you can’t go wrong by just removing dead wood, crisscrossing branches and by limiting the removal to 1/3 of the plant’s size.
+And you can’t go wrong by just removing dead wood, crisscrossing branches and by limiting the removal to one-third of the plant’s size.

 The most obvious reasons to prune are to reduce the size of a plant, maintain a plant’s shape or improve its appearance.
 Pruning to remove dead and diseased wood or thin out the center branches will also help keep a plant healthy.
 For instances, shrub roses or hydrangeas that have grown too dense benefit from the removal of interior branches to open up air circulation; good air circulation helps keep diseases in check.